-It is the company's policy that service contracts for the executive directors are for an indefinite period, terminable by either party with a maximum period of notice of 12 months.
+It is the Company's policy that service contracts for the executive directors are for an indefinite period, terminable by either party with a maximum period of notice of 12 months.
 Any payments in lieu of notice should not exceed the director's salary or fees for the unexpired term of the notice period.
 Within that policy, information relating to individual directors is scheduled below:

-Name of Director Date of service contract Date contract last amended Notice period WO McIlroy (executive contract) 6 Feb 2003 12 months WO McIlroy (director's contract with employer) 16 Jan 2002 12 months BJM Johnson (director's contract) 16 Jan 2002 12 months BJM Johnson (manager's contract with employer) 16 Jan 2002 20 Mar 2003 12 months MT Carney (non-executive) 29 Nov 1999 1 Jan 2002 None NDJ O'Shea (non-executive) 5 Jul 2001 None WT Glencross (non-executive) 31 Jul 2005 1 Sep 2006 None
+Date of Date contract Notice Name of Director service contract last amended period WO McIlroy (executive contract) 6 Feb 2003 12 months WO McIlroy (director's contract with employer) 16 Jan 2002 12 months BJM Johnson (director's contract) 16 Jan 2002 12 months BJM Johnson (manager's contract with employer) 16 Jan 2002 20 Mar 2003 12 months MT Carney (non-executive) 29 Nov 1999 1 Jan 2002 None NDJ O'Shea (non-executive) 5 Jul 2001 None WT Glencross (non-executive) 31 Jul 2005 1 Sep 2006 None